 The Higo device is based upon a multi PCBA design using flex-rigid PCB connections.
 The core of the device is an ARM Cortex M7 based STM32H7 MCU with external SDRAM running FreeRTOS using our in-house developed modular built system.

 Due to the high data rate requirements in the system and limited power budget we made extensive use of the powerful hardware accelerated peripherals of the MCU.
 This means that the continuous stream of HD images from the camera is received and converted by the integrated DCMI interface and is directly processed using image recognition algorithms to provide feedback to the user through a custom IPS LCD display connected using the hardware accelerated ART+LTDC interface of the MCU.
 Besides the image processing flow the device also captures, filters and processes audio and body temperature from the stethoscope and IR thermometer modules.

 The resulting exam data is subsequently encrypted and sent wirelessly to the cloud using a combined WiFi/BLE module or stored in the on-board FLASH.

 In the industrialization phase, the product was prepared for mass production with a target production volume of 10.000 pieces per year.
 This phase includes DFM, DFA and DFT for the electronics and mechanical components, where all designs are being analyzed for manufacturability, assembly and testing.
 Furthermore, all test engineering for electronics and final product (FCT and EOL) was done by Zign Innovations, based on our in-house testing environment.
 The final production files of Higo have been delivered successfully and are being used to manufacture Higo.

-Zign Innovations’ sister company Triple Dutch is still involved with Higo and delivers electronics and several custom parts for the product.
+Zign Innovations’ sister company Zign Manufacturing is still involved with Higo and delivers electronics and several custom parts for the product.